MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

    :::image type="content" source="media/how-to-monitor-models/data-quality-details-page.png" alt-text="Screenshot showing the details page of the data quality signal." lightbox="media/how-to-monitor-models/data-quality-details-page.png":::

 Model monitoring is a continuous process.
-With Azure Machine Learning model monitoring, you can configure multiple monitoring signals to obtain a broad view into the performance of your models in production.
+When you use Azure Machine Learning model monitoring, you can configure multiple monitoring signals to obtain a broad view into the performance of your models in production.

 ## Integrate Azure Machine Learning model monitoring with Azure Event Grid